 Once you got used to just mechanically and automatically getting on the mat (or at your drawing pad or origami block or balcony…) for no matter how short, you won.
-The straining dialogue whether to do it or not takes too many resources and is toxic.
-By shutting it down it dries out over the next few days and that by itself is already healing and relaxing.
+The straining dialogue whether to do it or not takes too many resources and is poison.
+By shutting it down it will dry out over the next few days and that in itself is already healing and relaxing.

-It takes between 14 and 40 days to make something a mechanical habit.
+It takes between 14 and 40 days to build a mechanical habit.
 If this appears too intimidating, start with 7 days and after 7 days make a new resolution.
-Keep this up and celebrate once you made 21 and 40 days.
+Keep this up and celebrate once you made it to 21 and 40 days.
 For extra pride and satisfaction you can hang up a calendar to cross off every day you succeeded and stuck to your promise to yourself.

-– if you’re not sure what that is, make it experimental: do any type of exercise /any type of meditation /drawing /creative writing /closing eyes and breathing /dancing to a nice song…. but by all means limit it to one defined place.
+– if you’re not sure what that is, make it experimental: make the commitment that for 10 seconds you will do any type of exercise / meditation /drawing /creative writing /closing eyes and breathing /dancing to a nice song…. but by all means limit it to one defined place.
 Otherwise it won’t work; too much invitation for avoidance.

 – notice all kinds of other self sabotage and dirty avoidance tricks happen: drinking and getting hung over, being late for work, working long hours, having friends over and thinking they won’t survive for 10 seconds without your presence, feeling too tired, etc. Remember, we’re talking 10 seconds here.
 Your reasoning why it’s too late to do it takes longer than actually doing it.

-– you may not, can not, skip a single day during your resolve duration. it’s a holy promise to yourself.
-It’s for 10 seconds, you’ll manage it.
+– you may not, can not, will not skip a single day during your resolve duration. it’s a holy promise to yourself.
+It’s for 10 seconds, you’ll manage.

 – if you feel like continuing after 10 seconds, by all means do so.
 It’s 10 seconds minimum, but open end!

 – what if I’m really really down though?